Currently also: Chief Informatics and Technology Officer (CITO) at Pangea Botanica, London/UK and Berlin/Germany

 (doi: 10.1021/ci800249s)

-Computational methods to support high-content screening: from compound selection and data analysis to postulating target hypotheses
+Computational methods to support high-content screening: from compound selection and data analysis to postulating target hypotheses.

 (2008)